 Yes.
 When purchasing Proxy Networks, Maintenance & Support is 25% of the licence cost.
 This allows you work with our support team (live humans!) for priority service, technical training and support, along with entitlement to all of the latest and greatest releases and updates throughout the duration of your contract.
 We keep our roadmap aligned with the best interests of our customers.
-That being said, we are very interested in understanding feature requests.

 Though we plan for 2-3, we usually have one every other month depending on the influxes of feature requests.

 Yes.
 Proxy will gather & transmit data from all monitors recognized by Windows on the Host machine.
 The Master's connection window has a "Montior Select" drop-down, so that Proxy could focus only the monitor of choice within the connection windlw.
 Within the connection window, a user may select only the primary monitor to be displayed, or just the secondary.
 By default, all monitors will be shown.